NVIDIA/TensorRT-Incubator/examples/nanogpt/README.md

 3. `example.py` runs the end-to-end example, taking input text as a command-line argument, running inference, and then displaying the generated output.

+The model is implemented in `float16`, except `LayerNorm` modules in `float32` for expected accuracy.

 ## Running The Example